jaxgeller/splitfix.js/README.md

 ### Use

 Since this is a specific effect, the way in which it's implemented is opinionated.
-HTML setup needs to be like so
+The very least needs to be implemented with a container, left, and right sections.

 ```html
 <div class="container">